FOR IMMEDIATE RELEASE Tuesday 15th May 2018.

 An academy encouraging the next generation of young Aboriginal and Torres Strait Islander leaders to dream big will be launched in Melbourne this Wednesday.

-The Buldau Yiooghen Youth Leadership Academy brings together community, cultural and sporting groups to support young Aboriginal and Torres Strait Islander people as they strive towards their educational, employment and leadership goals.
-Buldau Yiooghen means “big dreams” in Wurundjeri language.
+The Buldau Yioohgen Youth Leadership Academy brings together community, cultural and sporting groups to support young Aboriginal and Torres Strait Islander people as they strive towards their educational, employment and leadership goals.
+Buldau Yioohgen means “big dreams” in Wurundjeri language.

 The program is facilitated by The Long Walk and Anglicare Victoria and involves Aboriginal organisations including Goolum Goolum Aboriginal Co-operative and Bendigo and District Aboriginal Co-operative.